EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/modpack-suggestion---terracraft.md

 Add any other context or screenshots about the feature request here.

 **Checklist:**
-[] - I have posted my idea in the Discussions tab first, and is agreed upon by other users.
+[] - I have posted my idea in the Discussions tab and is agreed upon by other users.